naspper/lyshen1995/_pages/about.md

   - /about.html
 ---

-I am a frist-year master course student from the Department of System Innovations, Faculty of Engineering, the University of Tokyo.
+I am a first-year master course student from the Department of System Innovations, Faculty of Engineering, the University of Tokyo.
 My research interests are Recycling, SDGs and Supply Chain.

 I am very fortunate to be advised by Prof. Yutaro TAKAYA of TOKORO-TAKAYA Lab from Faculty of Engineering, the University of Tokyo.